eschulte/acts_as_org/README.markdown

 ActsAsOrg
 ==========

 Provides org-mode actions for ActiveFile records.
+Org-mode is a plain-text format for "keeping notes, maintaining ToDo lists, doing project planning, and authoring" html, LaTeX, and Sweave documents.
+For more information on org-mode see [Org-Mode](http://orgmode.org/).
 See the following for information on the relevant resources.

 - ActiveFile (from [github](http://github.com/eschulte/active_file/tree/master))
 - Emacs (22 or later)